LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[KNOWLEDGE-ORGANIZATION-A]] - No Title
 - [[letter-to-the-SF-Chronicle]] - A selection of graphics
 - [[LIBERATORY-DESIGN-A]] - No Title
+- [[LIVESTOCK-LAND-HOUSING-HOUSELESS]] - Illustration that compares land used for livestock compared with land needed to house houseless folks
 - [[LUHMANN-COMMUNI-A]] - It is not individuals but the structures through which they communicate that build our social systems (which are different from psychic systems)
 - [[LUHMANN-COMMUNI-B]] - Communication "arises through a synthesis of three different selections, namely, selection of information, selection of the utterance of  this information, and a selective understanding or misunderstanding of this utterance and its information"
 - [[MANTRA-GAYATRI]] - The Gayatri mantra